EdCheriee/sensor_fusion_course/Camera/SFND_3D_Object_Tracking/Results.md

 This is the conclusion results based on the exercises in the final project.

+### 3D Object matching
+Using YOLO to identify objects in the frame was quite straightforward.
+Afterwards, we loop through keypoint matches per bounding box in current and previous frame and take the ones that have the highest amount of matches per bounding box.

+### Lidar TTC
+The TTC for the lidar is calculated using constant velocity model by taking the difference in distance, between previous and current frames, of the closest point to the lidar, in this case point in X axis as it corresponds to Lidar orientation.
+To remove outliers, I have used MADS approach to calculated a z-score for each point and not to include for the calculation if their score exceeds 3 times the median z-score.

+### Keyppoint Correspondences with Bounding Box association
+Similarly to second exercise, I cycle through keypoint matches between previous and current frames and calculate Euclidean distance between them and store in a vector.
+This I then pass to already used MADS calculation to get the z-score.
+Last step is to iterate over the keypoint matches again to remove the ones that are outliers (not to included them in the bounding box) if their distance between previous and current frame keypoints is above 3 times z-score.

+### Camera based TTC
+The camera based TTC calculation is based on the one used in the exercises previously during the course but has an addition of taking into account the outliers, again discarding the ones that are above 3 times MADS z-score and a new median distRatio is used for the TTC.

 ### Investigate Lidar based TTC

 The lidar results are unrelated to what camera algorithms are used for detecting keypoints in the image,